 A decision he has never regretted.

-Undertaking an Art course at Mid Warwickshire Leamington College in 1995 helped him realise the potential of what he could do creatively.
+Undertaking an Art course at Mid Warwickshire Leamington College in 1995 helped him realise the potential of what he could undertake creatively as an artist.

-He soon became inspired to convert some of his interests into ideas for creativity onto the Canvas.
+He soon became inspired to convert some of his lifetime interests and experiences into ideas for creativity onto the artists canvas.

-His preference was to use the oil medium as it suited his way of freehand painting best.
+His preference was to use the oil medium as it seemed to suit his style best.

 As an Associate member he exhibited with the Guild around the country.

-He was invited to attend Steam Preservation events (eg. the Great Central Railway) as a stall holder promoting his Railway Art and he managed to secure a few commissions by meeting steam railway enthusiasts there, who were fascinating to listen to with their steam railway memories.
+Over the years he has been invited to attend Steam Preservation events (eg. the Great Central Railway) as a stall holder promoting his Railway Art and secured commissions by meeting steam railway enthusiasts there, who were fascinating to listen to with their steam railway memories.

 Kevin was elected a Full member by the Guild of Railway Artists on the 30 September 2018 by the Guild Council at Kidderminster Railway Museum, Kidderminster Railway Station on the Severn Valley Railway.

 He regards it as an honour to be a Full member of the prestigious Guild and it has given him more credibility as a Railway Artist.